The Aloha Garden Network

 For Custom Garden Clients

-Looking for a custom food garden installation?
+Looking for a paid, custom food garden installation?

 We offer premium, custom, food garden installations for homeowners and land stewards.
 Paid projects help subsidize free and low-cost gardens through TAGN.